acyeh-lab/BLAST/readme.md

 ```
 gunzip UP000000589_10090.fasta.gz
 ```

-In terminal, run the shell command:
+In terminal, run the following command to generate the database:
 ```
 makeblastdb -in UP000000589_10090.fasta -dbtype prot -out UP000000589_10090_db
 ```
+Note
+-in: The input FASTA file.
+-dbtype prot: Indicates the database contains protein sequences.
+Use nucl if it's nucleotide sequences.
+-out: The name of the output database files (e.g., UP000000589_10090_db).

-This will create 7 files, ending in ".pdb", ".phr", ".pin", ".pjs", ",pot", ".psq", ".ptf"., ".pto".
+This will create 8 files, ending in ".pdb", ".phr", ".pin", ".pjs", ",pot", ".psq", ".ptf"., ".pto".
 These are different components necessary for the BLAST search.